 This report is produced by the Gatwick Airport Airspace Office.
 This team is responsible for recording, investigating and responding to aircraft noise enquiries as well as monitoring airline compliance to noise mitigation measures as detailed in the UK Aeronautical Information Publication (AIP).
-This team also actively engages with the airlines to improve their adherence to the above noise mitigation measures and in addition manages the night-time restrictions on flying at Gatwick.
+This team also actively engages with airlines to help improve their adherence to the airport's noise mitigation measures and in addition manages the night-time restrictions on flying at Gatwick.